cometchat/cometchat-uikit-vue/README.md

 1. Register at the [CometChat Dashboard](https://app.cometchat.com/) to create an account.

 2. After registering, log into your CometChat account and create a new app.
-Once created, CometChat will generate an Auth Key and App ID for you.
-Keep these credentials secure as you'll need them later.

 3. Check the [Key Concepts](https://www.cometchat.com/docs/vue-uikit/key-concepts) to understand the basic components of CometChat.